git-of-aj/AI-ML/Basics.md

 ## [MS Learn AI-900 Good Basics Can read](https://learn.microsoft.com/en-us/training/courses/ai-900t00)

 # AI = ML + DL
+> Yes, it is correct to say that **AI = ML + DL** in a broad sense.
+Here's a breakdown:

+- **AI (Artificial Intelligence)**: The overarching field that encompasses any technique enabling machines to mimic human intelligence.

+- **ML (Machine Learning)**: A subset of AI that focuses on the development of algorithms that allow computers to learn from and make predictions based on data.

+- **DL (Deep Learning)**: A further subset of ML that uses neural networks with many layers (hence "deep") to analyze various types of data.
+It's particularly effective for tasks like image and speech recognition.

+### Summary
+So, in a hierarchical view:
+- AI includes all forms of intelligent behavior.
+- ML is a method used within AI to enable systems to learn from data.
+- DL is a specialized approach within ML, often utilizing complex neural networks.

+This equation helps clarify the relationship between these fields!

 Yes, to create an AI model, you typically start by developing a machine learning (ML) model, as ML is a foundational component of many AI applications.
 Here’s a high-level overview of the process of creating an AI model:

 ### High-Level Overview of Creating an AI Model